Marinated Shiitake Mushroom Salad

 Fresh shiitake mushrooms are 90% water, but drying them boosts their nutritional value and concentrates their distinct flavor.
 They have a nice meaty texture, making them perfect for salads!

 Photographed by Takeshi Noguchi

-Calorie count is for full recipe
+Calorie count is for full recipe.

-Excludes time spent rehydrating dried shiitake mushrooms.
+Excludes time needed to rehydrate the dried shiitake mushrooms.